Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 ## Structures in MPI

-Structures, commonly known as structs, are used to create custom datatypes that can hold multiple variables of different types.
-They are particularly useful for organising related data.
-In scientific applications, structs find frequent use in data orginisation, such as grouping together constants and global variables, as well as representing physical things like particles or more abstract concepts such as a grid cell.
-By using structs, we can write clearer, more concise and better structure code.
+Structures, commonly known as structs, are custom datatypes that hold multiple variables of different types which makes them particularly useful for organising related data.
+Common use cases of  structs in scientific code are to group together constants or global variables, and to represent a physical thing such as particles or even to represent more abstract entities such as a spatially discretised grid.
+Through the use of structs, we can write clearer, more concise and better structure code.

+Given the advantages and wide usage of structs, MPI

+It stands to reason that that MPI should support reasy

 ```c
 struct GridCell {